ak545/dns-domain-expiration-checker/README.md

 Expiration threshold to check against (in days, default is 60) How many days before the expiration of the domain registration start to warn.

+**-s FLOAT, --cost-per-domain FLOAT**

+The cost of renewing a domain (default is 0.00)

 **-t, --use-telegram**

 Send a warning message through the Telegram (default is False)

 **-p URL, --proxy URL**

-Proxy link (for Telegram only), for example: socks5://127.0.0.1:9150 (default is None)
+Proxy link (for Telegram only), for example: socks5://127.0.0.1:9150 (default is None).

-#### About blocking Telegram
 In Russia, Roskomnadzor instructs all providers to block the work of Telegram.
 I will not tell you how to override Telegram blocking.

 **-e EMAIL, --email-to EMAIL**